-The London Councils Grants Programme commissions voluntary organisations through grants to provide specified services.
+The London Councils grants programme awards funding to voluntary organisations through grants to provide specified services.
 The Programme operates under the London Boroughs Grants Scheme, which was established under Section 48 of the Local Government Act 1985.
 Each London Borough and the City of London contribute to the costs of the Programme on a per-capita basis.
 The Programme is overseen by the London Councils Grants Committee.
 Each borough and the City have a representative on the Committee.
-The Committee meets regularly to make decisions on grants policies, awards of grants, and oversight of the delivery of the Programme to secure full value for money.
+The Committee meets regularly to make decisions on grants policies, awards of grants, and oversight of the delivery of the programme to secure full value for money.

-The Programme is accounted for separately from other activities of London Councils.
+The programme is accounted for separately from other activities of London Councils.